 Your Home’s Wi-Fi

 Tired of videos buffering when you’re binge watching on Netflix?
 Are there places in your home where surfing speeds slow down to a crawl?
 The broadband plan you signed up for promises blazing fast speeds, but that’s not what you are getting in the living room.
 Sometimes a simple change in your home network can crank up the speed and make a huge improvement on your surfing, streaming, and gaming experience.
-If you’re suffering with slow speeds and patchy Wi-Fi coverage, here are several things to try:
+If you’re suffering with slow speeds and patchy Wi-Fi coverage, here are several things to try to boost WiFi:

-Before diving in to troubleshoot your home’s Wi-Fi network, you should verify the speed of a wired connection.
+Before diving in to troubleshoot your home’s Wi-Fi network, you should verify the speed of your Internet connection.
 Perform a speed test from a device connected to an Ethernet port.
 Many ISP’s provide a web tool from their home page to do this.
 Your level of service will determine your maximum connection speed to the Internet for both downloads and uploads.
 Service speed may vary by time of day.

 2. Perform A Wireless Survey To Check Congestion